Vlad Shifter

 Apply in your country, receive a 12-month visa, and move to France: your family can join from day one.

-During a free 25-minute consultation, our expert evaluates your profile and outlines pathways, helping you make an informed decision.
+During a consultation, our expert evaluates your profile and outlines pathways, helping you make an informed decision.

 Lawyer analyzes your case, identifies challenges, and creates a step-by-step roadmap to maximize success.